matt2ology/csc177-data-analytics-and-mining/final_exam_response.md

 What are the characteristics of an Artificial Neural Network (ANN)?
 ```

--[x] It can handle redundant and irrelevant attributes because weights are automatically learnt for all attributes -[x] It is sensitive to noise in training data -[x] It represents a hierarchy of features at multiple levels of abstractions -[ ] It is extremely fast in handling missing attributes
+- [x] It can handle redundant and irrelevant attributes because weights are automatically learnt for all attributes
+- [x] It is sensitive to noise in training data
+- [x] It represents a hierarchy of features at multiple levels of abstractions
+- [ ] It is extremely fast in handling missing attributes

 ## 11